nnellans/terraform-guide/README.md

 - Terraform will re-run `program` each time that state is refreshed.
   - `program` is of type list(string)
     - First element is the program to run, and subsequent elements are optional commandline arguments.
-    - Terraform does not execute the program through a shell, so it is not necessary to escape shell metacharacters nor add quotes around arguments containing spaces.
+    - Terraform does not execute the program through a shell, so it is not necessary to escape shell metacharacters nor add quotes around arguments containing spaces
   - `query` is of type map(string)
     - Optional
     - These values are passed to the program as query arguments.
 - How to reference the data created from the external data source:
   - `data.external.<name>.result.<someAttribute>`

-## Template File Data Source
+# Template File Data Source

 ### Defining a Template File Data Source
 ```terraform